Jobs at Coggeshall Farm Museum are exciting ways to connect with history. Current job openings will be posted below when available.

 Coggeshall Farm Museum does not provide housing and is not able to assist candidates with interview or relocation costs.

-Old Sturbridge Village (OSV) is seeking a Farm Manager for Coggeshall Farm Museum in Bristol, RI (CFM) to create, develop, and manage the museum’s Agriculture and Horticulture program.
-This position will be a member of an exciting new partnership between OSV and CFM.
+Old Sturbridge Village (OSV) is seeking a Farm Coordinator for Coggeshall Farm Museum (CFM) to develop and manage the museum’s Agriculture and Horticulture program.
 Key responsibilities include day-to-day management and oversight of the museum’s animal program, fields, pasture, and gardens.

-The Farm Manager reports to the Site Manager of CFM and works closely with the Agriculture Coordinator at OSV
+The Farm Manager reports to the Site Director of CFM and works closely with the Agriculture and Events Lead at CFM and the Agriculture Coordinator at OSV.

 Education & Experience

-- Bachelor’s degree (B.A) in Museum Studies /Education or equivalent from four-year College.
+- Bachelor’s degree (B.A) in Agriculture/Horticulture or equivalent from four-year College.

 - 3 to 5 years’ experience in animal husbandry practices.